 Add the onions to the soup pot and sauté them until the onions are transparent (5-10 minutes).
 Add the garlic and continue cooking for 30 seconds.

-Mix in the thyme, basil and sage.
+Mix in the thyme, sage, basil and oregano.

 Add the salt and pepper.